mxochicale/R/derivatives/README.md

 Considering that I am using acceleremeters, going in the direction of understanding the physical variables.
-There is a concept call Jerk which is the rate of change of acceleration or more appropriatelyy  as the derivative of acceleration with respect of time.
+There is a concept call Jerk which is the rate of change of acceleration or more appropriately as the derivative of acceleration with respect of time.

-jerk can be seen in enviromenent where the human body loss control of motion such as in elevators, trams, or when driving with beginners whose provide a jerky ride.
+jerk can be seen in environment where the human body loss control of motion such as in elevators, trams, or when driving with beginners whose provide a jerky ride.
 [WP Jerk_(physics)]

-therefore, I started to explore how can I derive the data from the acceleremoters and I found interesting commends on different internet forums
+therefore, I started to explore how can I derive the data from the acceleremoters and I found interesting commends on different Internet forums

 (i)
 in which is mentioned that for instance